ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

 1. Check by opening the **Overview** page of the deployment.
 Click **Workloads** > **Deployments** and click **patient-health-frontend** and make sure the **Overview** panel is selected.

-2. Start simulating load by hitting the page several times, or running the script.
-You'll see that it starts to scale up:
+2. Start simulating load (see previous section to simulate load on the application)

     <p  style="width: 50%;">